hamarkovic/Microridge_Curviness_Analysis/Vignette/Vignette_info.md

 ## Vignette Information

 The Vignette runs the entire program, but with a small data set consisting of only 2 cells.
 One cell has microridges which appear more curved (Curved_test.csv), while the other has normal microridges (Not_curved_test.csv).
-The outputs will be __, and they should match the output files in the directory Sample_outputs.
+The outputs will be Concatenated_to_analyze.csv, OrderedPoints.csv, and OutputCurvatures.csv, and they should match the output files in the directory Sample_outputs.
 Averaging the values over the cells shows that the Curved_test cell has a greater curvature according to curvature_bylength (1.77 vs 1.13), but is in fact less curved based on curvature_formula (92.20 vs 188.86).

 ## Running the Vignette